 - TRANSIENT FAULT: This is the fault that does not damage the insulation permanently and allows the circuit to be safely re-energized after a short period of time.

 - PERMANENT FAULT: This is the permanent damage made to insulating material of either transmitting material or associated equipment connected.

 A protective relay is a device that operates to disconnect a faulty part of the system.
 In this manner, it protects the remainder of the system from further damage.

 A fuse is probably the oldest form of a protective device.
-I think that a fuse is a simplest and straight forward protective device to use.
-How does a fuse operate? when excessive current passes through the element of a fuse, it produces thermal energy. as a result of the energy produced by the excess energy, the fuse element melts hence, protecting the device connected in that circuit.
+I think that a fuse is the simplest and straightforward protective device to use.
+How does a fuse operate? when excessive current passes through the element of a fuse, it produces thermal energy. as a result of the energy produced by the excess energy, the fuse element melts hence, protecting the device connected to that circuit.

 Things to know on fuses.

 Some years back I used to think that when a fuse is rated at 13A, it will automatically trip when a 15A current passes through it.
 I know a lot of people still think that a fuse will blow immediately the rated current is exceeded by a few amperes.
 But the truth is that a fuse has a typical inverse time characteristic.
 This entails that a pick-up value for the fuse will start to operate at twice the rated value of the fuse.
 It should be noted that the higher the current, the faster the fuse will blow.

 - A fuse will only detect a fault associated with the excess current.

 - Fuses will only blow in the earth’s fault condition once the current in the faulty phase has increased beyond the overcurrent value.

 - fuses don’t offer adequate earth fault protection.